 Notes: (1) Sample includes 3,864 projects from 7 ISO/RTOs and 5 non-ISO balancing areas with executed interconnection agreements since 2005.
 (2) Not all data used in this analysis are publicly available.
-There is a clear step change in IR to IA duration between "small" (<20 MW) and "large" (>20 MW) generator interconnection procedures

 Energy Resource Interconnection Service (ERIS) requests are not significantly faster to process than Network Resource Interconnection Service (NRIS) requests, though ERCOT requests are